includable/trace-stack/packages/deploy-script/README.md

 ### Auto-tracing

 Once installed, all Lambda functions in your AWS account will automatically be traced, by adding a Lambda layer to them.
-You'll also notice a new environment variable called `AUTO_TRACE_HOST`.
+You'll also notice a new environment variable called `AUTO_TRACE_QUEUE_URL`.

 If you wish to disable tracing for a specific function, you can add the environment variable `AUTO_TRACE_EXCLUDE` with a value of `1`.
 This will keep the Lambda layer from being added.